WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-3-add.md

 });
 ```

 **Important:** Before you test, you need to enqueue your JavaScript file and its dependencies.
-Note the WordPress packages used above are: wp.element, wp.blocks, and wp.components.
+Note the WordPress packages used above are `wp.element`, `wp.blocks`, and `wp.components`.
 Each of these need to be included in the array of dependencies.
 Update the `myguten-meta-block.php` file adding the enqueue function:

 ```php
 function myguten_enqueue() {